 What is epilepsy?

-Epilepsy is a general name for a range of conditions that have no obvious external cause, but are characterised by recurrent attacks (two or more) of abnormal electrical activity in the brain.
+Epilepsy is a general name for a range of conditions that are characterised by two or more attacks of abnormal electrical activity in the brain.

 We don’t know what causes epilepsy.
 Around 60% of children who suffer from epilepsy are otherwise perfectly healthy.

-Generalised seizures of the tonic-clonic type (formerly known as grand mal seizures) occur without warning.
-They affect the whole brain, causing your child to lose consciousness and fall down.
-Your child’s body stiffens and her arms and legs jerk rhythmically.
+Generalised seizures of the tonic-clonic type (formerly known as grand mal seizures) happen without warning.
+They affect the whole brain and cause a child to lose consciousness and fall down.
+The child’s body stiffens and her arms and legs jerk rhythmically.
 She might drool and wet herself.

-In contrast, other generalised seizures might only appear as a brief ‘absence’ from activities, in which your child stares into space and has an altered conscious state for about 30 seconds.
+In contrast, other generalised seizures might only appear as a brief ‘absence’ from activities, in which the child stares into space and has an altered conscious state for about 30 seconds.

 Partial or focal (localised) seizures start in only one part of the brain.
 Your child’s awareness might or might not be affected.
-There might be localised muscle twitching, sensory disturbances (including numbness and abnormal smells, sounds, tastes and vision), a temporary inability to talk, and abnormal behaviour (including automatic movements, such as picking at clothing or lip smacking).
+There might be:

 When to see your doctor